Kelldotbtc/olorin-solana-spl-token-sniper-bot/README.md

 - Liquidity USD - This is the minimum liquidity a token should have before the bot will consider trading it.
 - Price Change Percentage (5m,1h,6h,24h) - The price increase a token should have over the specified periods of time before the bot will consider trading it.
 - Max Positions - The maximum number of positions the bot should have open at any given time.
 The bot will stop further Technical Analysis (TA) until the number of open positions falls below this number.
+- Auto Refresh - Auto-refreshes the token list being sniped each time TA is run on the list.

 Bot Fees
 - 0.001 SOL per trade fixed fee is added.
 This helps pay server costs and allows us to further develope this product.